 - Command-sponsored dependents of Uniformed Services members accompanied or unaccompanied who are stationed overseas

 Category 6 – Retired, Dependents, Reserve, ROTC

 - Dependents of retired Uniformed Service members, when accompanied by their sponsor.

 - Dependents, command sponsored, stationed overseas with their sponsor are permitted unaccompanied travel to the U.S. or enlisting in one of the Armed Forces when local enlistment in the overseas area is not authorized.
 If an applicant for Military Service is rejected, return travel to the overseas area may be provided under this eligibility.

-- National Guard/Reserve component members and authorized Reserve component members entitled to retired pay at age 60 (gray area retirees) has limited space a travel.
+- National Guard/Reserve component members and authorized Reserve component members entitled to retired pay at age 60 (gray area retirees) have limited space a travel.

-- Newly commissioned ROTC officers who are awaiting call to extended active duty.
+- Newly commissioned ROTC officers who are awaiting the call to extended active duty.